Manage job inputs

 ## Reconfigure a file

-The Launch SDK also provides a way to manage input values stored in config files in the job code.
-This is a common pattern in many deep learning and large language model use cases, like this [torchtune](https://github.com/meta-pytorch/torchtune/blob/main/recipes/configs/llama3/8B_lora.yaml) example or this [Axolotl config](https://github.com/OpenAccess-AI-Collective/axolotl/blob/main/examples/llama-3/qlora-fsdp-70b.yaml).
+The Launch SDK can also manage input values stored in config files in the job code.
+This is a common pattern in many deep learning and large language model use cases, such as this [torchtune](https://github.com/meta-pytorch/torchtune/blob/main/recipes/configs/llama3/8B_lora.yaml) example or this [Axolotl config](https://github.com/OpenAccess-AI-Collective/axolotl/blob/main/examples/llama-3/qlora-fsdp-70b.yaml).

 <Note>